gsalinaslopez/petsc-cuda/README.md

 $ sudo docker build --progress=plain -t petsc-cuda .
 ```

 Enable the `--progress=plain` option to show the output of the build commands.
-When the build finished you should see the following:
+When the build finishes you should see the following:

 ```
 ...